Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 - Protection from Sound and Weather

-Wood-framed windows offer the thickest, most dense material for window frames.
-The density of wood also offers increased defense against outside noise, as thicker wood will hold off more outdoor noises than other type of window frames.
+Wood-framed windows provide the thickest, most dense material for window frames.
+The density of wood also offers increased defense against outside noise, as thicker wood will block out more outdoor noises than other kind of window frames.

-Premium materials come with premium prices.
-Wood frames generally have a more expensive initial cost than vinyl or fiberglass windows.
+Top-of-the-line materials come with premium prices.
+Wood frames frequently have a more expensive initial cost than vinyl or fiberglass frames.
 However, know that properly maintained wood frames can last far longer than most other windows.
-They also bring a tremendous increase to home resale value.
-And for families who need to match their home’s traditional look, the benefits of wood frames are unmatched.
+They also have a tremendous increase to home resale value.
+And for families who need to match their home’s traditional architecture, the benefits of wood frames are unmatched.

 - Need for Treatment

 Wood window frames can suffer from damage if left untreated.
-That’s why it’s necessary to be certain that wood replacement windows come treated prior to installation.
+That’s why it’s important to be certain that wood-framed replacement windows come treated prior to installation.
 All of Pella’s wood windows feature EnduraGuard® wood protection, an advanced formula that protects against the effects of moisture.
-This helps ensure tough protection from the effects of moisture, decay, termites, mold and mildew on every exterior wood surface of our products.
+This helps ensure tough protection from the impact from moisture, decay, termites, mold and mildew on every exterior wood surface of our windows.